stig/www.brautaset.org/code.md

 ---
-title: Code
+title: Code by Stig
 layout: default
 ---

-My [GitHub profile](http://github.com/stig) lists many software projects; some of which may be useful to you.
+My [GitHub profile][github] lists many software projects, some of which may be useful to you.
 (Though most probably are not.)
 You are welcome to make use of these, for free, as long as you adhere to their respective licenses.
 For the ones provided under a BSD, this means that you have to attribute me in your application.

 # Using code without attribution